noklesta/SublimeRailsNav/README.md

 ## Key bindings

 The plugin does not install any key bindings automatically.
-You can set up your own key bindings like this:
+The following is an example of how you can set up your own key bindings.
+To make sure they don't conflict with existing commands, first run `sublime.log_commands(True)` in the console, try out the key combinations and see if anything is logged.

     { "keys": ["super+ctrl+m"], "command": "list_rails_models" },
     { "keys": ["super+ctrl+c"], "command": "list_rails_controllers" },